 Quality engineering encompasses Agile and DevOps for product testing life cycle.
 Agile is an end to end product development methodology, while DevOps is a cultural approach to improve the existing work processes.

-In the agile model, the product quality is taken into account from the design phase itself, and testing takes place parallel to development.
-The automation test cases are defined beforehand so that the testers can validate the functionality during the product development stage.
-The product is tested for functionality, usability, API integration, and final deployment.
+In the Agile model, the product quality is considered from the design phase itself, and testing takes place parallel to development.
+The automation test cases are pre-defined for the testers to validate the functionality during the product development stage.
+The product is tested for functionality, usability, Application Programming Interface (API) integration, and final deployment.

 Enhanced collaboration between various teams drives DevOps.
-It includes re-training and improving the skills of the workforce.
-It also generates value for businesses and customers through frequent agile deployments.
-For successful implementation of DevOps with agility, the companies must attain a certain level of maturity.
+It includes re-training and improving the workforce skills.
+It also generates value for businesses and customers through frequent Agile deployments.
+The companies must attain a certain level of maturity for successful implementation of DevOps with agility.

 Shift Left Testing

-In the old waterfall model where the testing is performed after the product development, a small change can lead to a lot of rework and resting.
-Even in the agile-based project, the testers only do testing for assigned user stories without the involvement of development teams.
+In the old waterfall model, where the testing is performed after the product development, a small change can lead to a lot of rework and testing.
+Even in the Agile-based project, the testers solely test the user stories without involving the development teams.

-In the Shift left testing approach the attention to quality is paid at the start of application development and not at the end of the development cycle.
-During the early stages of development cycles, the executable codes are verified, and functionality is checked at every step.
-Once the automated test cases are ready, they are executed to validate the functionality and find bugs.
+In the Shift left testing approach, quality is prioritized at the beginning of the application development cycle and not at the conclusion.
+The executable codes are verified during the early stages of the development cycles, and the functionality is tested at every step.
+Once the automated test cases are ready, they are executed to validate their functionality and detect bugs.

 Test Automation Assessment Approach

-The test automation approach for assessing the test executables consist of
+The test automation approach for assessing the test executables consists of the following components:

-- Assess the product system architecture and process flow, including current automation limitations and challenges.
-Assess test automation environment and production environment.
+- Assess the product system architecture and the process flow, including the current automation limitations and challenges.
+Assess the test automation environment and the production environment.

-- Analyze the development process, technology landscape, testing requirements, and simulation or virtualization needs.
+- Analyze the development process, the technology landscape, the testing requirements, and the simulation or virtualization needs.

-- Plan for required automation tools, reusable components and developing in house automation tools.
+- Plan for the required automation tools, the reusable components and developing the in -house automation tools.

 - Implement a pilot project.
-Build a QA implementation team, and measure progress thought daily team meetings.
+Build a QA implementation team, and measure the progress throught daily team meetings.

 Test Automation Assessment Process

-The test automation assessment process consists of setting automation objective, feasibility analysis, roadmap planning, framework designing, automation development, and test execution.
+The test automation assessment process includes setting the automation objective, feasibility analysis, roadmap planning, framework designing, automation development, and test execution.

 1. Define Automation Objective

-In the early stages of test automation, the requirements are recorded based on a set of questions.
-The questionnaire provides the essential elements for which the product is going to be tested.
-Based on the needs, the objectives are defined.
+During the early test automation stages, the requirements are recorded based on a set of questions.
+The questionnaire outlines the key aspects of the product that will be evaluated.
+The objectives are set based on the needs.

 2. Check Automation Feasibility

-The automation objectives are checked for feasibility by performing a complete analysis of critical requirements.
-Based on the expertise and experience in the specific domain, the automation candidates are identified.
-An evaluation sheet on the required tools and technology is created.
+The automation objectives are checked for feasibility by analyzing the critical requirements.
+The automation candidates are identified based on their specific domain expertise and experience.
+An evaluation sheet is created on the required tools and technology.

 3. Build Automation Roadmap

-While designing the roadmap, short and long term strategies are planned carefully, so that set objectives are met in time.
-This also includes calculating ROI, investment requirements, and forecasting.
+While designing the roadmap, the short-term and the long-term strategies are planned carefully, so that the set objectives are met in time.
+This also includes calculating the Return On Investment (ROI), investment requirements, and forecasting.

 4. Design and Develop Automation Framework